2008 Cook County State's Attorney election: Green nomination

-While the Green Party of Illinois (an third party) had a publicly-run primary coinciding with those of the major party, there were no ballot-certified or formal write-in candidates in its primary seeking the office of State's Attorney.
+While the Green Party of Illinois (a third party) had a publicly-run primary coinciding with those of the major party, there were no ballot-certified or formal write-in candidates in its primary seeking the office of State's Attorney.
 The Green Party ultimately nominated Thomas O'Brien.

 General election

 Alvarez won the general election, becoming the first Hispanic/Latina woman elected to the office.